 The Pope

-The pope is the successor of the apostle Peter, Bishop of Rome and visible head of the whole Church.
+The pope is the successor of Peter, Bishop of Rome and visible head of the whole Church.
 He holds his charge from the one Christ entrusted to Peter: the primacy over the apostles and over the whole Church, to govern her and keep her united.
-This charge does not die with Peter; it continues in his successors, and it is this that the pope exercises today.
+This charge passes from Peter to his successors, and it is this that the pope exercises today.

 The keys of the Kingdom

 Jesus then hands Peter the keys.
-“I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”
+“I will give you the keys of the kingdom of heaven: whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”
 Matthew 16:19 The image comes from the Old Testament.
-In the royal house of Judah, the king entrusted to a steward the key of the palace, the charge of governing in his name, which he passed on to a successor.
-“I will lay on his shoulder the key of the house of David; he shall open, and none shall shut; he shall shut, and none shall open.”
+In the royal house of Judah, the king entrusted to a steward the key of the palace, the charge of governing in his name.
+“I will lay on his shoulder the key of the house of David: what he opens, none shall shut; what he shuts, none shall open.”
 Isaiah 22:22 Peter receives this charge for the Kingdom of Christ: the authority to open and to close, to bind and to loose, in the name of his Lord.
-And as the steward's charge passed to another, that of Peter is made to be transmitted.

 Feed my sheep